wireapp/echo-bot/README.md

  ```

 ## Storage
  Crypto sessions can be stored locally on HDD or in DB.
-Current example uses Redis DB as a storage <br>
- Redis DB is needed to run this example (comment out overrides for getStorageFactory and getCryptoFactory in Service class <br>
-  in order to use local File System)
+Current example uses Redis DB as a storage.
+Redis DB is needed to run this example (comment out overrides for `getStorageFactory` and `getCryptoFactory` in the `Service` class in order to use local File System).

 ## Run Bot Service
 Run: